 - 1. Carports are not permitted. - 2.
 Garages will accommodate not less than two vehicles.
 Only panel or decorative flush type garage doors shall be permitted (wood or insulated steel).
-If a steel door is used, it must be reviewed and approved by the Design Review Committee. - 3.
-Storage of recreational vehicles, boats, campers, trailers and other similar vehicles on permanent basis, on any portion of the lot or the street is prohibited unless it is kept within the structure.
+If a steel door is used, it must be reviewed and approved by the Design Review Committee.
+House designs should minimize the amount of garage structure that is closer to the street than the front plane of the house. - 3.
+Storage of recreational vehicles, boats, campers, trailers and other similar vehicles on permanent basis, on any portion of the lot or the street is prohibited.
+Permanent is defined as exceeding 72 hours.